AdBOOST/documentation/_posts/2017-01-30-feed-exports.md

 If you want to assign banner template as a product image and you see dialog below, it means you do not have any banners that are suitable for Facebook advertising network or you have not yet created any banner template at all.
 In this case follow our [Banner generator guide]({% post_url 2017-01-31-banner-generator %}) to create some.

-{% include image_tag.html url="/images/exports/FacebookNoBanners.png" alt="Facebook No Banners" style="" %}
+{% include image_tag.html url="/images/exports/FacebookNoBanners.png" alt="Facebook No Banners" style="height:300px;" %}

 When you have successfully created at least one banner template, that is eligible for usage in Facebook (ratio 1:1 and minimal width 600px), content of banner template assign dialog will change to version shown on image below.